lost-egg/lost-egg.github.io/combat.md

 To cross between zones, you **cover ground**.[^new-covering-ground] When an action tells you to "cover ground X", you cross that many zones.
 You're still limited by what makes sense for the terrain.
 For example, if you're on one side of a tremendous crevice several zones across, you'll probably have to go around to cross it.

-[^new-covering-ground]: “Covering ground” is used here as a mechanical term to give more clarity than the original text's use of “movement” and “movement actions”.
+[^new-covering-ground]: "Covering ground" is used here as a mechanical term to give more clarity than the original text's use of "movement" and "movement actions".
 If an effect tells you to move one or more range bands, consider that to be covering ground.

 Close range is a special case: you cover ground 1 to enter or exit close range with another characters or characters, but if any opponents don't want you to exit close range, you have to succeed at a [Disengage](#disengage) action.
 You have to exit close range before you can cover ground to an another zone.

-Except for the special case of close range, you can move around inside a zone without needing to cover ground or use a Movement action.For example, if you're in a zone that contains a building, you can leap up to the roof to Rush an opponent there without needing to use another action to get there.
+Except for the special case of close range, you can move around inside a zone without needing to cover ground or use a Movement action.
+For example, if you're in a zone that contains a building, you can leap up to the roof to Rush an opponent there without needing to use another action to get there.

 Areas like thick forest, collapsed buildings, or pens filled with angry yeddim are considered difficult terrain.
 A zone of difficult terrain counts as two zones for the purposes of covering ground with the [Move](#move) action (but not other actions).
-You stay inside or outside the zone until you've used both zones' worth of movement.
+You stay inside or outside the zone until you've covered both.

 ## Stealth in Combat